MicrosoftDocs/fabric-docs/docs/data-factory/tutorial-pipeline-copy-from-azure-blob-storage-to-lakehouse.md

 # Copy from Azure Blob Storage to Lakehouse

-In this tutorial, you'll build a data pipeline to move a CSV file from an input folder of an Azure Blob Storage source to a Lakehouse destination.
+In this tutorial, you build a data pipeline to move a CSV file from an input folder of an Azure Blob Storage source to a Lakehouse destination.

 ## Prerequisites